-1Steps 3 and 4 in the worksheet determine whether the volume of the secondary containment is sufficient to contain the tank's entire shell capacity and rainfall (freeboard for precipitation) as required by the SPCC rule.
+1 Steps 3 and 4 in this worksheet determines whether the volume of the secondary containment is sufficient to contain the tank's entire shell capacity and rainfall (freeboard for precipitation) as required by the SPCC rule.
 Step 3 primarily determines whether the volume of the secondary containment is sufficient to contain the entire shell capacity of the tank.
-Step 4 is necessary to determine whether the secondary containment can also contain the expected volume of rainfall (both the volume of rain that falls into the containment plus the rain from the tank storage site).
+Step 4 is necessary to determine whether the secondary containment can also contain the expected volume of rainfall (the volume of rain that falls into the containment).